kleinbottle/swanlotus/README.md

 These configuration options are set in the `/theme/swanlotus/static/js/mathjax-config.js` file.
 You may modify these settings as needed.

-Please note that the site is using a 4.0.0 Beta release of MathJax as the current stable release 3.2.2 does not have font selection capabilities.
+Please note that the site is using a Beta release of MathJax as the current stable release, 3.2.2 does not have font selection capabilities.
 For more information on font selection please see these [release notes](https://github.com/mathjax/MathJax-src/releases/tag/4.0.0-alpha.1#fonts).

 Once a new stable release of MathJax is available the site will be updated.